-- Practice autonomously in a variety of professional roles to respond to the social, economic, ethical, political and legal issues impacting the needs of clients and the nursing profession.
+2. Practice autonomously in a variety of professional roles to respond to the social, economic, ethical, political and legal issues impacting the needs of patients and the nursing profession.

-- Provide collaborative leadership within the complex health care system in a culturally diverse society.
+4. Provide interprofessional collaborative leadership within the dynamic health care system in a culturally diverse society.